Harlem Stride/ Stride: 1925

 According to musicologist David Schiff, American self-taught stride piano pioneer James P. Johnson was a prolific “invisible composer” of mostly unknown works, including an opera, piano concerto, symphony, sixteen musicals, 200 songs, and two-tone poems.2 Johnson’s most well-known songs are “Charleston” from his Broadway show Runnin’ Wild (1923), “If I Could Be With You One Hour Tonight,” and his 1921 virtuoso stride piano masterpiece “Carolina Shout,” one of the first jazz piano solos to have ever been recorded.
 But Johnson’s greatest contribution to music may, perhaps, be that he and Jelly Roll Morton are considered the most significant bridge figures from the ragtime era to jazz.3

-Notable musicians of the Harlem stride movement include James P. Johnson, Willie “The Lion” Smith, Fats Waller, Jelly Roll Morton, Art Tatum, and Dick Hyman, to name a few.
+Notable musicians of the Harlem stride movement include James P. Johnson, Willie “The Lion” Smith, Fats Waller, Jelly Roll Morton, Art Tatum, Dick Hyman, and the beautiful Dorothy Donegan to name a few.

 1 Gunther Schuller, Early Jazz: Its Roots and Musical Development (New York: Oxford University Press,1986), 216, 221.